 The short answer is yes.
 Both the visa on arrival and E-visa can be extended and valid for up to a year, but they do not cover working remotely after six months.
 Also, it is good to know that you become a tax resident after spending more than 183 days in the country.
 This milestone makes you subject to tax and social security laws.

-The Vietnam business visa, also known as a DN visa, is issued for those who want to remain in Vietnam for a maximum of one year.
-The purpose of issuing this visa is for working with Vietnamese enterprises or conducting business activities such as meetings and signing business contracts.
+The Vietnam business visa, also known as a DN visa, is issued for those who want to remain in Vietnam for longer.
+The purpose of issuing this visa is to work with Vietnamese enterprises or conduct business activities such as meetings and signing business contracts.

 How to get a sponsorship letter?